dylannirvana/spa/README.md

 My exercise in OOP makes it easier to build out a project, focusing on modularity, encapsulation, abstracting away dead-end patterns.
-I intend to use Meteor (and Angular) much more in the future.
+I intend to use Meteor much more in the future, possibly with Angular.

 As ECMA6 gets underway I may explore the pseudo 'class', but as Crockford has repeatedly pointed out, it may be better to not obscure the fact that JavaScript uses prototypical inheritance.

+A note on procedure.
+I am reverse engineering a number of snazzy applications along the way and putting them together in order to see if I end up where I think I'm going to (probably not); nonetheless, it so far is pretty interesting.